Stephen Tompkinson: 2000s

 In 2004, Tompkinson played his first fact-based role in BBC1's two-part drama In Denial of Murder, playing the character of the journalist Don Hale.
+The drama was based on Hale's 2002 book Town Without Pity.
 There was controversy surrounding how the case was depicted, and in preparing to portray Don Hale he struggled to make sense of it.
 When asked his opinion, he explained that although he had done research to prepare for the role, he was merely an actor working from a script in which he had total faith and that he believed to be fair.

 In 2005, Marian, Again was a psychological drama about the horrors that could lie within any community and just beyond anyone's front door.
 Owen Teale co-starred, along with Kelly Harrison in the title role and Samantha Beckinsale.

 Of his role in Prime Suspect, Tompkinson says "I had a call from my agent who told me they were to film the last-ever Prime Suspect with Helen Mirren.
 And I said, 'Yes!' before she could finish.
 She said, 'There is a part you might be interested in...' and I said, 'I meant Yes, I'll do it, not Yes, please continue!
 I mean, here is a chance to work with one of the greatest actresses there is.
 Taking a part in the final Prime Suspect was the quickest decision I've ever made!"

 ITV drama series Wild at Heart, created by Ashley Pharoah, began airing in the UK in January 2006 and ran for seven series.
 Tompkinson played Bristol veterinarian Danny Trevanion, who relocated with his family to South Africa where they attempted to build up a successful wildlife preserve and veterinary surgery.
 Tompkinson was also co-executive producer for 33 episodes and executive producer for one.